ashleyminor/kwk-level-1-lecture-004-ruby-2-recap-and-methods/README.md

 greeting
 ```

+What if I want to ask a differet friend a question?
+About a different time of day?
 In that greeting, we have 3 or 4 things that could be replaced with variables.
-If we wanted our `greeting` method to be really flexible, we might think of the greeting string as really being
+If we wanted our `greeting` method to be really flexible, we might think of the greeting string as really being:

 `local_greeting your_name, I'm my_name, how's your time_of_day?`

+**Ask students for a variety of greetings, names and times of day.**

 `local_greeting` might be "What's up", or "Hey", or "Yo", or "Konichiwa"